AugustusZ/Snap/README.md

 ## Notes
 1. Work with [Snoop Catcher](https://itunes.apple.com/us/app/snoop-catcher/id987378024?mt=12) (by MacDaddy), which captures images when Mac lid is opened.
-2. Detect faces with **Haar Feature-based Cascade Classifiers** in OpenCV.
+2. Detect faces with **Haar Feature-based Cascade Classifiers** in OpenCV with following parameters (which have been tested for performance):
+	-  `scaleFactor`: 1.025
+	-  `minNeighbors`: 3
+	-  `minSize`: 30 x 30

 ## Acknowledgement
 A million thanks to **Tongjia Shi** for his building the ground code